Mundial (album): Background

-As of early 2010, Daddy Yankee had sold 8 millions of copies worldwide.
+As of early 2010, Daddy Yankee had sold eight million copies worldwide.
 Barrio Fino was named the Top Selling Latin Album of in The United States of the 2000s and he was crowned as The Top Selling Latin Act of the 2000s.
-Mundial was intended to be a special edition of his previous album Talento de Barrio.
-Following the box office success of his Talento de Barrio and the success of the Talento de Barrio Tour, Daddy Yankee Mundial was highly anticipated.
+Initially, Mundial was intended to be a special edition of his previous album Talento de Barrio.
+Following the box office success of his movie Talento de Barrio, the soundtrack (2008) and the success of the Talento de Barrio Tour, Yankee decided to release Talento de Barrio: Mundial Edition as both an album and a mixtape in 2009.